 FINISH: Long with hints of sweetness, vanilla and caramel.

 As a result, we give the Maker’s Mark Bourbon a RATING: EXCELLENT.

 It is a great introduction to bourbon for someone who does not know bourbon and a great base for cocktails.
 It is so easy drinking, you can spend a whole evening with it and not be tired of its company.
-Now if only we can get our hands on more releases from this distillery.
+I have also tasted the Maker’s 46 release from this distillery.
 See my thoughts on this great Bourbon HERE.

 I paired this bourbon with some KFC to see how it would work.
 See which bourbon paired best with the fried chicken.

 Related Article: Bulleit Bourbon